suprematis/lamp-stack-container-docker/README.md

 # lamp-stack-container-docker
-A lamp stack that can support different versions of MySQL and PHP.
+A Docker containerized lamp stack that can support different versions of MySQL and PHP.
 It also includes PHPMyAdmin.